Pairing Rhône Valley Wines With Cool Nights and Pistou Soup

 Map courtesy of Rhône Valley Wines.

 The Northern Rhône has a continental climate with cold winters and warm summers.
-The area is a relatively small subregion and consists of eight appellations, including the famous Hermitage and Côte-Rôtie.
-Its steep, granite and slate hillsides are the perfect home for the Syrah grape, which rewards winemakers with the ability to make wonderfully robust, yet finely textured, wines.
-And, unsurprisingly, all northern Rhône reds are monovarietal wines, made from 100% Syrah.
+The area is a relatively small subregion comprising eight appellations, including the famous Hermitage and Côte-Rôtie.
+Its steep granite and slate hillsides are the perfect home for the Syrah grape, which rewards winemakers with the ability to make wonderfully robust yet finely textured wines.
+Unsurprisingly, all northern Rhône reds are monovarietal wines made from 100% Syrah.

 The Southern Rhône, in comparison, is a much larger sub-region with a flat landscape and gentle hills.
 The soils consist mostly of clay, sandy limestone, gravel, or simply rocks, some the size of melons.
 The warm Mediterranean climate in the south yields ripe, full-bodied, fruit-forward reds, typically made from Grenache blended with other grapes like Cinsault, Mourvedre, and Syrah.
-The area also produces a small amount of delicious, but harder-to-find white, rosé, sparkling, and sweet wines.
+The area also produces many delicious but harder-to-find white, rosé, sparkling, and sweet wines.

-The simple, fruity Côtes du Rhône wines, which make up two thirds of the total Rhône production, come mostly from the south, however there are also nine “cru” appellations in southern Rhône that produce top Rhône wines such as Châteauneuf-du-Pape, Gigondas, and Vacqueyras, named after the villages they come from.
+The simple, fruity Côtes du Rhône wines, which make up two-thirds of the total Rhône production, come mostly from the south.
+However, nine “cru” appellations in the southern Rhône produce top Rhône wines, such as Châteauneuf-du-Pape, Gigondas, and Vacqueyras, named after the villages they come from.

 Fun fact: Each appellation regulates which grapes can be used, and the famous Châteauneuf-du-Pape appellation allows a whopping 22 varieties!